|

 PHIL CLORE

 M.A.
-University of Kentucky; small business owner 27 years;
+University of Kentucky; small business owner 30 years; Spanish teacher;

-Director of Training for JUST SOLUTIONS.
+ROSE COLLEY Mediator and trainer for JUST SOLUTIONS.
 M.Ed., M.S.
-20 years experience in
+30 years experience in

 mediation, conflict management, facilitation and organizational development